Last Updated on January 2, 2021 by Lori Geurin

 - As a cure for cold sores.
 Apply it to the sore several times a day.

-- Apply to feet to heal athlete’s foot.
+- Apply to the feet to heal athlete’s foot.

 - Soothe and heal a chapped nose and lips when you have a cold.

-- As shaving cream.
+- Use for shaving cream.
 Warm it up in your hands and apply.

 - Use as a highlighter by applying to the cheekbones and eyelids.

-- As a nipple cream for nursing mothers
+- Use as a nipple cream for nursing mothers

 - To season cast iron skillets